Cloudzero/samwise/README.md

 (e.g. plugins).

 ### SAMWise to the rescue
-When using SAMWise you have two choices, one you can add a SAMWise block to you SAM template.yaml file and rename it to samwise.yaml or leave your template.yaml alone and link to it in your samwise.yaml
+SAMWise can be used in one of two ways.
+You can add a SAMWise block to you SAM template.yaml file and rename it to samwise.yaml or leave your template.yaml 100% alone (and valid CFN) and link to it in your samwise.yaml

     SAMWise:
       Version: '1.0'